Azure/bellhop/docs/README.md

     - _Tag which will be used to identify the day of the week (or Daily) & time which Bellhop should scale **DOWN** the resource_
 - **End Time**
     - _Tag which will be used to identify the day of the week (or Daily) & time which Bellhop should scale **UP** the resource_
-- **Target State**
+- **Target State Prefix**
     - _Tag prefix which will be used for Bellhop to identify configuration elements of the target resource, which describe it's target state when scaled down_
-- **Saved State**
+- **Saved State Prefix**
     - _Tag prefix which will be used for Bellhop to rememebr configuration elements of the target resource, after the resource has been scaled down_

-These custom tag values will be used to construct the Tag Map object to pass the Scaler Function and Module.
-If no options are provided on the `Advanced` Tab when deploying, the default tag values will be used.
+These custom tag values will be used to construct the Tag Map object to pass the Scaler function and module.
+If no fields are modified on the `Advanced` tab when deploying, the default tag values will be used.

 ## Bellhop Infrastructure Overview
 ### What gets deployed with Bellhop?